mui/material-ui/docs/src/pages/getting-started/comparison/comparison.md

 we hope to soon support it too.
 Supporting one framework allows us to do less but do it better.

 This comes in different flavors:
-- Having fewer constraints, we can make trade-offs specific to out target framework.
+- Having fewer constraints, we can make trade-offs specific to our target framework.
 We have fewer edge-cases to take into account.
 - We can spend more time on nailing the React use case.